More and more people around the world are moving towards spirituality. Why?

 Do you eat well?
 What do you eat?
 How much do you eat and how do you eat?

 Traditional Indian food is found to have high nutritional value.
-Realizing the havoc created by many diseases like high blood pressure, diabetes, mental health problems; the world is switching over to vegetarian food which is a balanced diet in terms of much-needed nutrients.
-People have shifted to food rich in fiber, antioxidants, and immune suppressants which are available in plenty in common food items.
+Realizing the havoc created by many diseases like high blood pressure, diabetes, and mental health problems; the world is switching over to vegetarian food which is a balanced diet in terms of much-needed nutrients.
+People have shifted to food rich in fiber, antioxidants, and immune suppressants which are available in plenty of common food items.